Kitware/dive/docs/UI-Type-List.md

 * ==:material-cog:== opens the type settings menu.
 * ==:material-delete:=={ .error } will remove the type from any visible track or delete the track if it is the only type.
 * ==:material-swap-horizontal:== will switch the left sidebar panel to show the track attribute editor view.
-* Confidence filtering is documented on the [confidence filter page](UI-Confidence-Filter.md)

 <div style="clear: both;"/>